wingmans/gitjes/README.md

 ## gitjes

-github/bitbucket helper(s) to clone and update all repos
+github/bitbucket helper(s) to clone and update all repos living in bitbucket.

+generates a script kloon.sh that can be executed. repositories will be cloned in a subfolder per project

 assumes JQ exists on the system
 install: brew install jq

-assumes in environment:
+assumes in the environment:
 * BB_KEY access token (password) is stored in BB_KEY
 * BB_USER username
 * BB_HOST bitbucket hostname